ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 ./vaccelrt-agent -a $VACCEL_AGENT_ENDPOINT
 ```

-Now it is possible to run te application inside Firecracker, on the first terminal
+Now it is possible to run te application inside Firecracker, on the **first terminal**:
 ```
 LD_LIBRARY_PATH=.
 VACCEL_DEBUG_LEVEL=4 VACCEL_BACKENDS=/opt/vaccel/lib/libvaccel-vsock.so ./wrapper-args-vaccel
 ```